apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 At this point, the AWS side of DynamoDB monitoring configuration is set up.
 ## SkyWalking OAP metrics processing analysis
-SkyWalking uses aws-firehose-receiver to receive and decode AWS metrics streams forwarded by Gateway to [Opentelemetry-receiver](https://github.com/apache/skywalking/tree/master/oap-server/server-receiver-plugin/otel-receiver-plugin) for processing and transforming into SkyWalking metrics.
-And the metrics are analyzed and aggregated by [Meter Analysis Language (MAL)](https://skywalking.apache.org/docs/main/next/en/concepts-and-designs/mal/) and finally presented on the UI.
+SkyWalking uses aws-firehose-receiver to receive and decode AWS metrics streams forwarded by Gateway, and send it to [Opentelemetry-receiver](https://github.com/apache/skywalking/tree/master/oap-server/server-receiver-plugin/otel-receiver-plugin) for processing and transforming into SkyWalking metrics.
+Then, the metrics are analyzed and aggregated by [Meter Analysis Language (MAL)](https://skywalking.apache.org/docs/main/next/en/concepts-and-designs/mal/) and finally presented on the UI.

 The MAL part and the UI part of SkyWalking support users' customization, so as to display the metrics data in a more diversified way.
 For details, please refer to [MAL doc](https://skywalking.apache.org/docs/main/next/en/concepts-and-designs/mal/) and [UI doc](https://skywalking.apache.org/docs/main/next/en/ui/readme/).